-The studies in the literature are conducted offline using publicly available data sets.
-During offline analysis, NILM is performed more easily since the whole energy-consumption period (past, current, and future) is available.
-In the online analysis, however, the appliances must be detected instantly with only current and past data.
-Therefore, how big the gap will be between the accuracy rates of online and offline applications has not yet been addressed.
+The studies in the literature are conducted offline using publicly available datasets.
+During offline analysis, NILM is performed more easily, since the whole energy consumption period (past, current, and future) is available.
+But in the online analysis, the appliances need to be detected instantly with only current and past data.
+Therefore, how big the gap will be between the accuracy rates of online and offline applications has not been addressed yet.

 The most important factor affecting the real-time analysis is undoubtedly the selected window size w.
-In the literature, it is recommended that the window size be determined according to the operation cycle of the analyzed appliance [25].
-For example, the window size should be selected as relatively long for appliances with a long operating time, such as DWs, to analyze their entire cycle.
+In the literature, it is recommended to determine the window size according to the operation cycle of the analyzed appliance [25].
+For example, the window size should be selected relatively long for appliances with long operating time such as dishwashers to analyze its entire cycle.
 However, this is not possible during the online analysis.
 Unlike the offline, the online analysis should be performed without waiting for the appliance to complete its cycle.
-For this reason, an analysis interval is defined as shown in Figure 6.
+For this reason, an analysis interval is defined as shown in Fig. 6.